Multiple positive solutions of parabolic systems with nonlinear, nonlocal initial conditions: Abstract existence theorems

 In what follows by the \emph{compactness} of a continuous operator we mean the relative compactness of its range.
 By the \emph{complete continuity} of a continuous operator we mean the relative compactness of the image of every bounded set of the domain.

 We seek the fixed points of a completely continuous operator

 that is $(u,v)\in K_1\times K_2$ such that $N(u,v) =(u,v)$.

 We shall discuss not only the existence, but also the localization and multiplicity of the solutions of the nonlinear equation $N(u,v) =(u,v)$.
-In order to do this, we utilize the Granas fixed point index, $\mathrm{ind}_C(f,U)$ (for more information on the index and its applications we refer the reader to \cite{b:Deim, b:gd}).
+In order to do this, we utilize the Granas fixed point index, $\mathrm{ind}_C(f,U)$, which roughly speaking, is the algebraic count of the fixed points of $f$ in the set $U$.
+The formal definition of the index involves the \emph{Leray-Schauder degree} and retractions, for more information on the index and its applications we refer the reader to~\cite{b:Deim,b:gd}.

 The next Proposition describes some of the useful properties of the index, for details see Theorem 6.2, Chapter 12 of \cite{b:gd}.

 \begin{prop} Let $C$ be a closed convex subset of a Banach space, $ U\subset C$ be open in $C$ and $f\colon \overline{U}\rightarrow C$ be a compact map with no fixed points on the boundary $\partial U$ of $U.$ Then the fixed point index has the following properties: